paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 image_credits: https://chatgpt.com
 ---

-Git Worktree is a command added in Git 2.5, back in July 2015, more than 10 years from now, and allow users to have multiple Worktrees (multiple copies) of a single git repository located in different directories by sharing the same `.git` folder.
-Worktrees allow users to work on multiple branches simultaneously without need to `checkout` or `switch`, and without affecting each other.
+Git Worktree is a command added in Git 2.5, back in July 2015, more than 10 years from now, and allow users to have multiple Worktrees (copies) of a single git repository located in different directories while sharing the same `.git` folder.
+Worktrees allow users to work on different branches simultaneously without need to `checkout` or `switch` between them, and without affecting each other.

-Previously, I have used Git Worktrees to work on _monorepos_ -- who ever worked on a big _monorepo_ knows that a new clone can take several minutes to complete, producing lightweight copies and improving speed.
+Previously, I have used Git Worktrees to work on _monorepos_ (whoever worked on a big _monorepo_ knows that a new clone can take several minutes to complete), producing lightweight copies and improving speed.
 But it was recently, with the adoption of AI Agents in software development that Git Worktrees have proved its true value.

 ## Developing with the help of AI Agents